SophieMcGee/sophie-mcgee-copywriting/README.md

 * As a marketing manager leading a campaign, I want to easily find a copywriting services section that details how the copywriter can contribute to our marketing efforts.
 * Clear pricing structures will enable me to estimate costs and align them with our campaign budget.
 * A streamlined process for submitting project details and requesting quotes will save time and simplify the engagement process.
-* Integration with project management tools or communication platforms would be beneficial for efficient collaboration between our marketing team and the copywriter.

 ### 3. Content Managers and Editors - searching for high-quality website content:

 * As a content manager responsible for website content, I need a user-friendly interface to specify content requirements.
+* I need to be sure the writer has excellent experience.
-* Clear communication channels, such as chat support or a dedicated contact form, will facilitate quick queries or clarifications during the content creation process.
+* Clear communication channels, such as a dedicated contact form, will facilitate quick queries or clarifications during the content creation process.

 ### 4. E-Commerce Platforms - wanting to enhance product descriptions and sales copy: